Suganthan96/Readme.md/README.md

-#  Suganthan 😎
+#  Suganthan 👋

 **Full Stack Developer | Designer**

 Hi!
-I’m Suganthan – a passionate developer exploring the intersection of **hardware, software, and blockchain**.
-I build decentralized, real-time, and smart solutions for impactful, scalable systems.
-Always learning, always building!
+I'm Suganthan – a passionate developer exploring the intersection of **hardware, software, and blockchain**.
+I build decentralized, real-time, and smart solutions for impactful, scalable syste[...]

 ---